noahlearner/semrushapitutorial/README.md

 ## Step 6
 Check if Node.js is installed on your machine and install if necessary.
-Type into terminal `node -v` and hit enter / return.
+Type into VSCode terminal `node -v` and hit enter / return.
 You should see a version like `v12.18.3` appear in the next line.

 If there is no version, then you need to install Node.js on your machine.
 To do so, go to https://nodejs.org/en/download/, download the installer, open it, and then run it.
 After you successfully install Node.js, head back to VSCode and type `node -v` into terminal again.
 If you see the version now, you are ready to roll.